openvinotoolkit/anomalib/docs/blog/001-train-custom-dataset/README.md

 ### Logging to Tensorboard and/or W&B

-To use TensorBoard and/or W&B logger, ensure that the logger parameter is set to `tensorboard`, `wandb` or `[tensorboard, wandb]` in the `logging` section of the config file.
+To use TensorBoard and/or W&B logger and/or Comet logger, ensure that the logger parameter is set to `comet`, `tensorboard`, `wandb` or `[tensorboard, wandb]` in the `logging` section of the config file.

 An example configuration for saving to TensorBoard is shown in the figure below.
-Similarly after setting logger to `wandb` you will see the images on your wandb project dashboard.
+Similarly after setting logger to `wandb` or 'comet' you will see the images on your wandb and/or comet project dashboard.

 ```yaml
   visualization: